wxie2017/wxie2017.github.io/pages/speech/review_my_first_pathways.md

 I saw people smiling all around.
 I saw volunteers helping around.

-I asked the reception where the venue was and told them that I did have a ticket.
+I asked the reception where the venue was and told them that I did not have a ticket.
 The volunteer told me I could go to the second floor and check if I was allowed to enter.

 Of course, I was let in.
 Susan Zhou was giving her keynote speech.
 I could not answer her questions:

 What's the mission of a Toastmaster club?
 What's the mission of a Toastmaster District?
 What's the mission of the Toastmaster International?

 Could you, my dear fellow members?

+## Where did I start

+The hardest thing was to start.
+That's where the mentor comes in.
+My mentor reminded me to start my IceBreaker.

+The Toastmasters official web site is your best place to kick off your Pathways.

+Dear audience, have you ever opened the web site?
+Do you still remember the www.toastmaster.org?
+Do you still remember your member ID and password?

+IceBreaker is the first project of your level 1 in Pathways.
+It was not hard for me.
+I can do a 5- to 7-minute self-introduction.
+I hope you can do this, too.
+If not, your mentor has a lot of experience on this.

+Of course, a whole Pathways consists of many projects.
+I have done 20 speeches along the ways and I have attended 41 club meetings.
+The D85 passport is a great tool to help me record my Pathways and club activities.
+Have you got one?
+Have you record your Pathways in it?
+If not, do it today.

+The whole Pathways is a great training: writing the speech, practicing the speech, delivering the speech, receiving feedback, implementing feedback in the next speech.
+My communication skills have been improved dramatically.

+I was so excited that I delivered my first sharing after I finished level 1.
+I see many happy faces there.
+I was so confident that I began to visit other clubs and challenged myself in different stages.
+The feeling is fantastic.

+In one sentence, it is worth the effort.

+## I miss you

-Soon, it's time for the Quintuple Crown Award ceremony.
-Looking around, I saw familiar faces, I saw strange faces, I saw female faces, I saw male faces, I saw people younger than me, and I saw people older than me.
-We have one thing in common - we all completed a Pathways, we all finished the 5 levels.
+Let's go back to Taicang.
+When it's time for the Quintuple Crown Award ceremony, I Looked around, I saw familiar faces, I saw strange faces, I saw female faces, I saw male faces, I saw people younger than me, and I saw people older than me.
+Wehave one thing in common - we all completed a Pathways, we all finished the 5 levels.

+Isn't is easy?
+Isn't it exciting?

 Through conversion, I knew that some of them finished more than one Pathways, some of them were already DTMs, and some of them were even double-DTMs.
 If